LeandroFabianRocco/FRDM-K64F_FreeRTOS_Quadcopter/README.md

-# Controlling a Quadcopter using FRDM-K64F and MPU6050 Accel/Gyro (Work in progress!!!)
+# Controlling a Quadcopter using the FRDM-K64F with FreeRTOS

-This project is to control a quadcopter using a FRDM-K64F board and the MPU6050 Accel/Gyro.
+This project is to control a quadcopter using a FRDM-K64F board and the MPU6050 Accel/Gyro, based on a FreeRTOS software.

 > **Licensing:**
 >